These could include going on overseas trips, buying a new car, owning your first home or paying for your children’s education.

 Investing may help you to achieve these goals and open the door to new opportunities.

-You mightn't realise it, but you're already an investor.
+You might not realise it, but you're already an investor.

 You probably already have a portion of your money invested in shares, bonds or other asset classes.